yamatt/blog/content/blog/providing-useful-security-advice.md

 It also may well be a genuine unmitigated issue, and much the same way with the documentation, if you're comfortable you should then be proactive in fixing the problem.
 Raising a Pull Request for the change and adding or updating tests.

-That way the team with the issue are more likely to listen to you and fix the problem next time, which is the ultimate goal: reducing the risk of attacks on your system.
+That way the team with the issue are more likely to listen to you and fix the problem next time, which is the ultimate goal: reducing the risk of disruption to your system.